oscar-system/GAP_pkg/GAP_pkg_autodoc/README.md

 # GAP_pkg_autodoc

-This is generated wrapper package for the GAP package AutoDoc 2022.10.20.
+This is a generated Julia wrapper package for the GAP package AutoDoc 2022.10.20.

 ## Issues